 America's Car Museum's Willoughby Body Tilbury Rolls Royce was built by Rolls Royce of America, Springfield Massachusetts (1921-1935) for Mrs. R.D.
 Inman, (Clarissa Alice Kyes Inman) and delivered to her in Portland, Oregon on July 1, 1926.
 Mr. Robert D. Inman was the founder of the Inman-Poulsen Lumber Company in Portland Oregon.
-Following her husband's death in 1920, Clarissa Inman maintained interest in the Lumber Company and later was the inventor of the first electric curling iron, manufactured in Chicago, and sold through Western Electric and Marshall Field & Co.
-The Inman house, built in 1926 by Mrs. Inman is listed in the U.S. National Register of Historic places."
+Following her husband's death in 1920, Clarissa Inman maintained interest in the Lumber Company.
+She was an inventor and developed and held the patent on the electric curling iron.
+She started Dell Manufacturing Co. to produce her invention in Chicago, and the curing irons were sold through through Western Electric and Marshall Field & Co.
+The Inman house, built in 1926 by Mrs. Inman, is listed in the U.S. National Register of Historic places."

 "Donald Raymond Wilson, the nephew of Clarissa Kyes Inman's brother, Charles Kyes, remembers going to this Inman house to visit when Donald Raymond Wilson when was a young boy.
 He also remembers Clarissa Inman visiting Donald Raymond Wilson's house when he was a young boy in her large Rolls Royce automobile.
 This created quite a stir in Donald's neighborhood."